 How to Copyright Your WordPress Blog

-1. Include a clear copyright notice on your site.
+Include an explicit copyright notice on your site.

 - copyright symbol

 - rights statement

 Similarly, like the previous option, you may specify exactly what types of usage you will and will not permit, and you can adopt a recognized license that meets your specifications.
 In addition, free permits may be obtained via Creative Commons.
 While it is acceptable to acquire and utilize a Creative Commons License, it is advised that you add a copyright notice, such as the one shown above, regardless of your decision.

 It will be essential to copyright each blog post separately if you file a lawsuit against the site owner.

 You need to submit and file an application with the United States Copyright Office to do this.
 You may register for several blog posts simultaneously by submitting your registration via the copyright office.

 It’s likely that if you have a jam-packed blog, you’ll want to do this at least a couple of times every year.
 Of course, it will cost money, but the cost is insignificant for blogs that generate income compared to the safety it provides.

 On the other hand, a trademark is a mark that distinguishes products and services from those created and sold by others and identifies the source of the items.
 Trademarks may be anything from words to logos to corporate names to symbols and sounds to colors.